aws-samples/aws-hpc-tutorials/content/04-serverless/07-slurm-lambda-final/_index.md

 +++

 {{% notice info %}}
-The IAM changes you are conducting here with the AWS Console can also be using Cloudformation like in [*section b*](/04-serverless/02-iam-policy-serverless.html) or with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/iam/index.html).
+The IAM changes you are conducting here with the AWS Console can also be using AWS CloudFormation like in [*section b*](/04-serverless/02-serverless-iam/02-iam-policy2.html) or with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/iam/index.html).
 There are always multiple options for you to interest with services in the cloud.
 Feel free to explore them.
 {{% /notice %}}

 {{% notice warning %}}